rredlich/chatgpt-telegram-bot/README.md

 # How to use
 1. Find your bot and send the command /start to set the system prompt.
 This prompt set the context for the chatbot.
 By default, the system prompt is "You are a helpful assistant"
 2. Write a message to send a user prompt with the system prompt as context
+3. You can also send a voice message to get a transcription